 - Deb at The Sugared Teacup, creates tea boxes featuring Toronto tea vendors.

-- Connie at Tea in Spoons is an urban planner and tea enthusiast who posts a ton of tea reviews.
+- Connie at Tea in Spoons is a tea enthusiast who posts a ton of tea reviews.
 She’s also on her way to the same tea farm in Japan that I’ll be headed to this spring!
 (Obubu Buddies!!!)

 - Rita at Adventures in Tealand is an organizer of the Toronto Tea festival.
 I only chatted with her briefly as she was running around making the festival happen—Thanks, Rita!

 Eating Food With Friends

 If you made it through all the really nerdy tea stuff, you now get to read about this delicious food!
 With the luck and guidance of friends I ended up trying some really great restaurants this weekend, all within my favourite price range of, “I want to eat some great food, but don’t want to go broke.”

 A sausage hall with other wonders.
 Contains amazing sausages (including vegan sausage options), pickled veggies, and a stunning choice of brews from local and abroad.
 I recommend Communal 9, a golden sour farmhouse ale aged 8 months in a tequila barrel and brewed with oats, agave, and golden plum.
 Any carnivore would feel right at home here.
 Try the duck fat fries with raclette cheese on top.
 I’m excited to come back here for a friend’s wedding in September!

 What’s the “wurst” that can happen?